ManoharNaidu/Movie_API_MongoDB/README.md

 - `PUT /movies/:id`: Update an existing movie.
 - `DELETE /movies/:id`: Delete a movie.

-For detailed information on how to use each endpoint, please refer to the [API documentation](/docs/api.md).
+For detailed information on how to use each endpoint, please refer to the [](http://localhost:/4000) after starting the server

 ## Contributing